Efficient Isomorphism for $S_d$-graphs and $T$-graphs: -graph isomorphism parameterized by the clique size

 Assume that Algorithm~\ref{pseudoEasySD} returns ``$G$ and $H$ are isomorphic''.
 Since the fixed labelings of $C$ and $D$ are respected when comparing each pair $G[C \cup X_i]$ and $H[D \cup Y_j]$ to interval graph isomorphism, we indeed have that~$G\simeq H$.
 Note that this conclusion holds true regardless of whether the fixed clique $C$ is the central clique in some $S_d$-representation of $G$.

 Let, on the other hand, $G$ and $H$ be two isomorphic $S_d$-graphs with cliques of size~$\leq p$, and $f$ be their isomorphism.
 Since $G$ has an $S_d$-graph representation, an admissible clique $C$ must be found on line \ref{li:fixC} of the algorithm (as the central clique of the representation, if not before).
-Then, for the fixed labeling of $C$ and the image of this labeling in $D$ under~$f$, all the isomorphism tests between $G[C \cup X_i]$ and $H[D \cup Y_j]$ where $Y_j=f(X_i)$ must succeed.
+Then, for the fixed labeling of $C$ and the image of this labeling in $D$ under~$f$, the isomorphism tests between $G[C \cup X_i]$ and $H[D \cup Y_j]$ where $Y_j=f(X_i)$ on line \ref{li:isopair} must succeed.
+Moreover, since isomorphism is an equivalence relation, the subsequent greedy pairing of symmetric components succeeds as well.
 Hence the algorithm returns ``$G$ and $H$ are isomorphic'', as desired. \end{proof}